How do I check for leaks and repair them on sleeping mats

-If your sleeping mat continues to deflate overnight you could have a slow puncture.
-The hole can be hard to identify, even with a large magnifying glass, so here’s some advice to help you locate and fix the leak.
+If your sleeping mat doesn’t stay inflated, or continues to deflate overnight, you could have a slow puncture.
+The hole can be hard to identify (even with a large magnifying glass!), so here’s some advice to help you locate and fix the leak.

 Locating the leak

-The best way to see if there is a puncture in the fabric of the mat is to fill a clean water spritzer bottle (like the kind that holds bathroom or kitchen cleaner) with a solution of water and washing-up liquid.
+The best way to see if there is a puncture in your mat is to fill a clean water spritzer bottle (like the kind that holds bathroom or kitchen cleaner) with a solution of water and washing-up liquid.
 It doesn’t have to be too soapy, just enough to form bubbles.
-Then spray the entire surface of the inflated mat with the solution until it’s just damp all over.
-Then slowly roll the mat from the bottom.
-The pressure formed by rolling the inflated mat will force air out of any holes and cause the solution to bubble.
-If it is just a small hole, the repair kit that you got with the mat should do the trick.
+Make sure your mat is inflated, then spray the entire surface with the solution until it’s damp all over.
+Slowly roll the mat from the bottom.
+The pressure formed by rolling the inflated mat will force air out of any holes.
+This will cause the solution to bubble, identifying leaks in the fabric.
+In the following video, Jim goes through the best ways to find a puncture.

-Apply first aid patch: make sure the area around the puncture is clean and dry.
+Using a Glue Patch : Apply the first aid patch, making sure the area around the puncture is clean and dry.
 Deflate the mat and place it over a flat surface.
 Apply the glue provided and leave it for 30 seconds.
-Apply one of the patches and press firmly leaving to dry fully before reinflating the mat.
+Apply one of the patches and press firmly.
+Ensure the mat is fully dry before re-inflating.

 Leaking from the valve

-Clean the valve cap: unscrew the cap fully and then pull sharply or prise it off.
-It can be a bit stiff.
-Remove the rubber o-ring and give the valve a good clean making sure there is no grit inside the valve.
-Check to see if the o-ring has perished, if not pop it back in making sure it is truely aligned and replace the cap.
+Unscrew the valve cap fully and then pull sharply or prise it off (it may be a bit stiff).
+Remove the rubber o-ring and give the valve a good clean making sure there is no grit inside.
+Check to see if the o-ring has perished, if not pop it back in making sure it is truly aligned and replace the cap.

 Leaking from the seam

-Everyone’s worst nightmare: seam leakage is the most difficult fix.
+Everyone’s worst nightmare; seam leakage is the most difficult fix!
 You may be able to fashion a short-term solution with the puncture repair kit supplied but it is not likely to be very durable.
-The best way to fix small leaks is to very carefully run a iron around the edge.
-Done correctly this can reseal the mat, done badly you could finish your mat off for good.
+The best way to fix small leaks is to use the storm sure seam sealant method above.
+The last resort is to very carefully run a iron around the edge.
+Be warned though - done correctly this can reseal the mat, done badly you could finish your mat off for good..

-For further clarification on any of these techniques please do not hesitate to get in touch.
+For further clarification on any of these techniques or you need a replacement repair kit or some seam sealant please do not hesitate to get in touch.